virenbajaj/tictactoe/README.md

 the game using our GameEst.py file, which contained an estimator in which you could vary the AI intelligence.

-Then using our State Machine Program, in either GamePlayX.fsm or GamePlayO.fsm based on which cozmo is playing as which player.
+Then using our **State Machine Program**, in either GamePlayX.fsm or GamePlayO.fsm based on which cozmo is playing as which player.
 The FSM will make cozmo go to start before each move, and while one cozmo is waiting for communication, the other is choosing a move, executing it after catching a chip, and finally